 - The Executive Board will hold regular meetings for the purpose of running the organization and planning the biennial conference.
 Meetings will be scheduled and held at their discretion.

-Article 6: Amendments
+Article 6: Authority

-Proposed amendments to the NCCO Constitution and Bylaws may be presented by any active member to the officers via the President.
+Proposed amendments to the NCCO Constitution and Bylaws may be presented by any active member to the Officers via the President.
 Proposals may be made anytime up to one month preceding the biennial Business Meeting.
 Prior to the biennial Business Meeting the Officers shall determine, by a majority vote, which proposed amendments will be considered at the Business Meeting.
 Proposed amendments must receive a two-thirds majority vote of the National Board Members who are present at the Business Meeting.
-An approved amendment becomes effective upon the new term that the elected officers will serve following the conference (1 January) unless otherwise stated in the amendment.
+An approved amendment becomes effective upon the new term that the elected Officers will serve following the conference (1 January) unless otherwise stated in the amendment.

 Article 1: Duties for National Officers